Tulip4attoo/game_of_life/README.md

 + 18 Sep: created
 + 27 Sep: created some main files.
 Still not figure out how to code it yet.
 Should write out the flow and coding next week.
++ 28 Sep: finished the calculation part.
+Much easier than my thought.
+It can calculate a state of [1280, 1280] field in 0.09s, I think that it is quite fast.
+Will implement the visualize part later.
+And write some test cases.